 How to Make Runzas

-Start by taking the frozen roll dough out of the freezer and placing it on a baking sheet covered with parchment paper.
+- Take the frozen roll dough out of the freezer and place it on a baking sheet covered with parchment paper.
 Space the rolls several inches apart.
-Then, cover the baking sheet with plastic wrap and let the dough rise until doubled in size.
-This can take up to several hours, so plan accordingly.

-Meanwhile, cook the beef in a large skillet over medium-high heat.
+- In a large skillet over medium-high heat, cook the beef.
 When the beef is about halfway browned, add the butter, onion, and cabbage.
 Cook until the beef is browned and the onions and cabbage are soft.
-Drain any excess grease.
-Season with salt and pepper to taste.

 Preparation Tips

-- Timing is essential with this recipe, so plan, knowing that your dough needs several hours to rise.
-Conversely, if it rises too fast and you are not prepared, pop it in the refrigerator for up to an hour.
+- If the dough rises too quickly and you are not prepared, pop it in the refrigerator for up to an hour to slow the process.

-- If the dough is sticky, lightly flour your working surface.
+- If the dough is sticky, lightly flour your working surface and hands. .

 - Don’t skip the egg wash.
 It makes them look so bakery-fresh.
 If you prefer, you can also brush them with melted butter.